 How you can help!

-First, please share the Ride 4 Dray with friends, family and your local healthcare professionals.
+Second, share what you learn with family, friends, and your local healthcare providers.

-100% of all proceeds will go to the Ride 4 Dray's designated beneficiaries - healthcare organizations focused on early diagnosis, innovative research, improved care therapies, and post-cure thrive programs
+100% of all proceeds will go to designated beneficiaries - healthcare organizations focused on early diagnosis, innovative research, improved care therapies, and post-cure thrive programs.

-Drayson, his family, nor any of the officers or directors of the DCCRF will be compensated or directly or indirectly benefit from any of the proceeds raised
+Drayson, his family, nor any of the officers or directors of the DCCRF receive compensation or directly or indirectly benefit from any of the proceeds raised.

-All costs of the ride have been generously covered by the Ride 4 Dray sponsors
+All costs of the ride have been generously covered by our sponsors.